 What are Oral Piercings?

 Oral piercings are holes poked anywhere in the tongue, lips, or cheeks to hold jewelry.
 Like with pierced ears, the jewelry used in oral piercings can come in various styles – like rings, barbells, and studs.
 Some adventurous body modifiers even pierce the back of their throats.
 That may sound particularly risky, and that's because it is.
-The American Dental Association advises against all oral and perioral piercing due to negative health risks.

 What are the Different Risks Involved with Oral Piercings?